 Backcountry Colic Treatment

 A dose of Banamine should control abdominal pain for 6-8 hours.
-A poor response or no response to repeated doses of Banamine is typically a bad sign.
+Poor response or no response to repeated doses of Banamine is typically a bad sign.

 Rompun: For more severe colic cases, I give 1-2 cc’s of Rompun IM to sedate the horse.
 I don’t like to sedate colic horses with Acepromazine (“Ace”) because it may make a shock situation worse.
 I’ll repeat the doses of Banamine and Rompun as needed to control pain and keep the animal upright and comfortable.